irfanzim/Excel-Sales-and-Finance-Analytics/README.md

 ### Acknowledgments

 This project was completed based on a guided project from **Codebasics**.
-While the core dataset and problem statement were provided, all DAX measures, report designs, and key insights were developed independently.
+While the core dataset and problem statement were provided.